Skip to content

 3. Application Review: Notification that the application fee payment and bachelor's degree transcript, and master's degree transcript, if applicable, have or have not been received in the Office of Graduate Studies.
 This notification is sent approximately 7 to 10 days after receipt of your application.

-4. Referred to the Graduate Advisor: Notification that your application and transcripts have been sent to the graduate advisor of the M.Ed. or MSN program for a decision recommendation.
+4. Referred to the Graduate Advisor: Notification that your application and transcripts have been sent to the graduate advisor of the MSN program for a decision recommendation.

 5. Decision: Office of Graduate Studies official notification of the admission decision.
 If admitted, additional email notification from UTA confirming acceptance and with instructions on how to enroll, download your courseware, pay your tuition, and get started.